StructuralNeurobiologyLab/SyConn/docs/super_segmentation_datasets.md

     ssd.save_dataset_deep()
     # alternatively for small datasets: ssd.save_dataset_deep(nb_cpus=20)

-It is recommended to cache the SSV meshes, which means that they are copied together from the meshes of the underlying SVs.
-For this use:

-    syconn.proc.ssd_proc.mesh_proc_ssv(WD, VERSION, ssd_type="ssv", nb_cpus=20)

 A summary script for the initial SSD generation, called `create_ssd.py`, can be found at `SyConn/scripts/`.
 It combines the above procedures, the [mapping of cellular organelles](object_mapping.md) and saves a SV-graph for every SSV.